marvinbraga/Marvin.IA/README.md

 This API is being written in [Delphi](https://www.embarcadero.com/products/delphi).
 However, making it compatible with [Free Pascal](https://freepascal.org/) and [Lazarus](http://www.lazarus-ide.org/) is possible (we are depending on more contributors to make it possible).

 **Why**.
-We don't want to write procedural code anymore.
+I want to use Object Pascal (OP) with Machine Learning.
+The OP is an elegant and very easy language.
-The goal is to replace common procedural code in our projects, which has so many conditionals and "controllers", to a declarative and object-oriented code.
+My desire is to contribute to the entire developer community.
-We want to write elegant, clean, and maintainable code using OOP.
+I want to keep and write all the code in an elegant, clean and maintainable code using OOP.

 **Principles.** The code has some design principles: